cashubtc/nuts/XX.md

 3. **Coin selection**: Wallets **MAY** use arbitrary coin selection.
 After any operation that increases T, the wallet **MUST** check whether any unspent proof now has index `i ≤ T - d` and consolidate if so.
 This preserves free coin selection while enforcing the invariant.

+4. **Compaction**: If the wallet already holds `d` or more unspent proofs, any operation that creates new outputs would violate the invariant regardless of consolidation.
+In this case, the wallet **MUST** first compact its existing proofs by combining multiple proofs into fewer outputs via a [NUT-03][03] swap, reducing the number of unspent proofs before proceeding.

 > [!NOTE]
 > The consolidation swap is a standard [NUT-03][03] swap — it does not reveal any additional information about the wallet's history beyond what is already implicit in the swap operation itself.